zama-ai/concrete-ml/docs/developer-guide/api/concrete.ml.torch.compile.md

 ) → QuantizedModule
 ```

-Compile a torch module into an FHE equivalent.
+Compile a torch module into a FHE equivalent.

 Take a model in torch, turn it to numpy, quantize its inputs / weights / outputs and finally compile it with Concrete-Numpy